Retire in Kalamazoo?

 10 Factors That Favor Retiring in or near Kalamazoo

-1. The city of Kalamazoo has two full-service hospitals, Bronson Methodist Hospital and, in Kalamazoo Township, Borgess Medical Center, each with over 300 beds for patients.
+1. The city of Kalamazoo has two full-service hospitals, Bronson Methodist Hospital and, in Kalamazoo Township, Borgess Hospital, each with over 300 beds for patients.
 Bronson has branch hospitals, clinics, and labs all over the county.
 Borgess Hospital is now owned by Ascension, a Catholic non-profit health system.

 2. Kalamazoo County has at least 4 continuum of care senior campuses—Brookdale Senior Living in Portage and in Kalamazoo The Fountains at Bronson Place, Friendship Village Senior Living Community, and Heritage Community of Kalamazoo.